 - High-quality locking cylinder: A burglar-proof locking cylinder ensures increased security through drilling and picking protection.

 - Stable door hinges: Door hinges connect the door frame or frame and the door leaf - similar to a hinge.
 Deeply anchored door hinges protect against the door being prised open.

 What is the best burglary protection?

-Anyone who wants to protect themselves and their belongings against burglars is faced with a difficult choice: what measures are sensible and how much security precautions need to be taken?
-One thing in advance: As a matter of principle, burglary protection always involves so-called anti-burglary measures.
-They serve to extend the resistance time, i.e. the time the material can withstand until the burglar has made it into the room.
-This increases the risk of detection considerably and criminals are effectively deterred.
-As thieves usually enter the living space through poorly secured windows and doors, it makes sense to equip them in such a way that entry is made considerably more difficult.
-An all-round concept makes sense, because every weak point is an invitation that can be used by the burglar.
+Anyone who wants to protect themselves and their belongings from burglars is faced with a difficult choice: Which measures are sensible and how much security precaution must be taken?
+One thing first: Basically, when it comes to burglary protection, it is always about so-called burglary-resistant measures.
+They serve to extend the resistance time, i.e. the time that the material withstands until the burglar has made it into the room.
+This significantly increases the risk of detection and effectively deters criminals.
+Since thieves usually enter the living space through poorly secured windows and doors, it makes sense to equip them with protective fittings in such a way that entry is made decisively more difficult.
+An all-round concept from front door fittings to window protection makes sense, because every weak point is an invitation that can be used by the burglar.

 Which houses and flats are most frequently broken into?